-If you are in a leadership position within Girlguiding, you must register all adult volunteers in any role on GO.
+If you are in a commissioner position within Girlguiding, you must manage all adult volunteers in any role on GO.
 An enquirer will complete an enquiry form online which will start the recruitment process.

 Criminal record disclosure checks

-Some volunteer roles in Girlguiding are classed as regulated activity.
-This means they require the completion of an enhanced criminal record disclosure check.
-The result of the check must be approved by the relevant Girlguiding HQ team as satisfactory before an enquirer is confirmed as an adult volunteer or, where it is a re-check, so the adult volunteer can continue in their role.
+The relevant Girlguiding HQ team must approve as satisfactory the result of any criminal record disclosure check before an enquirer is confirmed as an adult volunteer or where it is a re-check, so the adult volunteer can continue in their role.

 British Guiding Overseas and Branches

 The standard and reliability of checks in countries that do not do DBS or police checks varies widely.
-In particular contexts the adult volunteer will be subject to robust additional checks (for example, teaching or on a military base).
-In those countries where it's possible to get a DBS check (or a police check) we will require one to be completed.
-A list (updated from time to time) of countries where a DBS is available is held at HQ.
+In particular contexts the adult volunteer will have robust additional checks, for example, teaching or on a military base.

-Two satisfactory references will be required in all cases.
+We will need two satisfactory references in all cases.

 Having a caution or conviction will not necessarily prevent someone from taking up a volunteer role with Girlguiding.
-The information will be risk-assessed by the relevant HQ team.
+The relevant HQ team will risk-assess the situation.

 Enquirers who don’t complete or satisfy the recruitment and vetting requirements

-Where these are not fully met the application to join will be refused.
-Where an existing adult volunteer does not comply with this policy and its procedures, their role and/or membership will be withdrawn.
+Where these are not fully met we will refuse the application to join.
+Where an existing adult volunteer does not comply with this policy and its procedures, we will withdraw their role and/or membership.

 What happens to information disclosed during the recruitment and vetting process?

-It may sometimes be necessary for Girlguiding to share the fact of, or the basis for a refusal or withdrawal from a Girlguiding volunteer role.
-This may be, for example, to comply with our legal obligations such as safeguarding children and adults or to make sure we are complying with our policies.
+Girlguiding may sometimes need to share the fact of, or the basis for, a refusal or withdrawal from a Girlguiding volunteer role.
+This will only be done to comply with our legal obligation to safeguarding children and adults, or if a criminal offence has been reported.